 A frightening indicator

 Is this a bubble?
 A ‘bubble within a bubble’ might be the apt term, considering that these companies are rocketing upward as outliers within an already frothy market, particularly in the growth investing category.
 Interest rates at a decade-low, fiscal stimulus and household saving during the pandemic have turned up the heat on an already fully-valued market in the US, where P/E ratios of major equity indices no longer look healthy.
+It’s difficult to pick anything to invest in if everything feels highly valued.

 The best economics books will paint a useful picture of the business and financial cycles.
 If one wished to look for signs that we are approaching the type of a financial cycle, look no further than the mania surrounding Gamestop.
 That’s not to mention Cryptocurrencies.